Pier Simone Fanelli

-Pier Simone Fanelli (29 December 1641 - 1703) was an Italian painter active in the Region of the Marche, active in a Baroque style.
+Pier Simone Fanelli (29 December 1641 - 1703) was an Italian painter active in the region of Marche, active in a Baroque style.

 Biography

 He was born in Ancona and died in Cingoli.
 His training is unclear.
 By 1665-1666 he was painting in the church of the Filippini in Recanati.
 By 1680, he was employed by the Cappuccini in Macerata.
 In Macerata he worked with Giovanni Domenico Ferracuti, a landscape painter.
 He also worked with Paolo Marini, to decorate the church of San Filippo Neri in Cingoli.